-Relatively few people have recently driven car from the carburetor age in the last ten years.
-Given the age of the population, many drivers have never driven a vintage car, with the original engine, brakes, and such, on public highways.
-This article is for those of you who have not taken an older car onto the roads in the last decade or two.
+Relatively few people have recently driven car from the “carburetor age” in the last decades; and many drivers have never driven a vintage car at all.
+This article is for any of you who have not taken an older car onto the roads in the last decade or two — or at all.

 Drivers of antique cars have the same issues, only multiplied.
 A 1924 Dodge Brothers car driver might be able to hit 35 mph, but not go any faster, and has brakes that can’t even come close to a 1928 Plymouth, much less a modern car.
 Cars have become more and more powerful, and able to stop and steer more and more effectively.
 Unfortunately, they’ve also become laden with distracting devices, too.